 American scientists led by Richard Novatson conducted quite an interesting but also relevant study which explored the impact of the Internet on human wellbeing.
 The participants aimed to answer the question, what would your life be like with no Internet?

 The study involved 4,000 people (50%-50% of men and women) who were directly connected with the Internet activity and also spent a lot of time on social networks and other online services.

 So, the question was: what would you do if Internet access was forbidden in your country?

 The results surprised the scientists.
-About 67% of people would have changed the place of residence, emigrating to another country where there is no problem with Internet access.
-Patriotism in this case takes a back seat, while staying connected on Facebook, Twitter and other networks is more important.
+About 67% of people would change the place of residence, emigrating to another country where there would be no problem with Internet access.
+Patriotism, in this case, takes a back seat, and staying connected on Facebook, Twitter, and other social networks turns out to be more important.

 Some were confused by this question: 14% responded that they would have fallen into an indefinite depressive state.